nmstreethran/paper-based-microfluidics/CONTRIBUTING.md

 Thank you for stopping by and considering contributing to this repository!

-**New to Git and GitHub?** See [these learning resources](https://help.github.com/articles/git-and-github-learning-resources/) and this [10 min.
-Git tutorial](https://try.github.io/levels/1/challenges/1).
+**New to Git and GitHub?** See [these learning resources](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/git-and-github-learning-resources) and this [10 min.
+Git tutorial](https://try.github.io/levels/1/challenges/1/).

 ## Contact me

-Please email me: nmstreethran@gmail.com (Nithiya Streethran)
+Please email me: nmstreethran at gmail dot com (Nithiya Streethran)

 ## Reporting issues

-- **Search for existing issues.** Please check to see if someone else has reported the same [issue](https://github.com/nmstreethran/UiS-PhD-thesis/issues).
+- **Search for existing issues.** Please check to see if someone else has reported the same [issue](https://github.com/nmstreethran/paper-based-microfluidics/issues).
 - **Share as much information as possible.** Include operating system and version, browser and version.
 Also, include steps to reproduce the bug.

 ## Pull requests